 C. 2 Research Design and Methods

-The proposed study will employ a mixed-method design, using both quantitative and qualitative methods.
-Specifically, we will use a convergent parallel mixed-methods design, whereby the qualitative and quantitative data will be collected concurrently and analyzed independently [67]
+The proposed study will employ a mixed-method design, incorporating both quantitative and qualitative methods.
+Specifically, we will use a convergent parallel mixed-methods design, whereby the qualitative and quantitative data will be collected concurrently and analyzed independently [67].

 C. 2.
 1 Quantitative Research Component